Wired for Trouble? Electrical Problems You May Not Have Known You Have

 - Flickering indoor lights when there is wind: If your lights flicker when the wind is blowing, it could mean electrical problems such as frayed wiring or loose connections at the outdoor connections.
 Contact your local utility company for help; they can usually either repair the wires or install a new weatherhead.

-Black Diamond Plumbing & Mechanical is a premier provider of HVAC, plumbing and electrical services, including duct cleaning, in Chicago and surrounding communities.
+Black Diamond Plumbing & Mechanical is a premier provider of HVAC, plumbing, and electrical services, including duct cleaning.
 Contact us today for more information on locating and resolving electrical problems in your home or commercial facility.

 Written by Rick Sperando